High-Harmonic Spin and Charge Pumping in Altermagnets: Discussion and Conclusion

 Our results demonstrate that altermagnetic systems can host strongly nonlinear {spin and charge currents} when coupled to magnetic dynamics.
 While the intrinsic altermagnetic resonance alone corresponds to a gauge-trivial regime with effectively time-independent band dispersions, the introduction of an additional magnetic order restores a genuine nonlinear time dependence.
 In this regime, magnetically driven dynamics gives rise to high-harmonic emission extending to several hundred harmonics with sizable amplitudes.

-A comparison with systems exhibiting relativistic spin splitting highlights a key advantage of the present nonrelativistic platform.
+A comparison with systems exhibiting relativistic spin splitting highlights a key advantage of the present non-relativistic platform.
 In Rashba-type systems, access to the ultra-high-harmonic regime typically requires exceptionally large SOC strengths.
 By contrast, in altermagnetic systems the strongly nonlinear regime can be reached with moderate $s$--$d$ exchange and alternating spin-momentum coupling.
-This renders altermagnets particularly attractive for applications requiring efficient generation of high-frequency signals, including terahertz emitters and nonlinear spintronic devices.
+This renders AMs particularly attractive for applications requiring efficient generation of high-frequency signals, including terahertz emitters and nonlinear spintronic devices.

 An additional advantage lies in the realization of altermagnetic states in bulk three-dimensional materials, which significantly facilitates experimental implementation.
-This contrasts with mechanisms relying on relativistic SOC, where the relevant interactions are often confined to interfaces or surfaces, thereby imposing additional constraints on material design and device fabrication.
+This contrasts with mechanisms relying on relativistic SOC, where the relevant interactions are often confined to interfaces or surfaces, thereby imposing additional constraints on material design and device fabrication. {Different magnetic materials have been suggested to host the altermagnetic spin-splitting, including RuO$_2$ \cite{Berlijn2017,Ahn2019,Smejkal2020}, MnF$_2$ \cite{Yuan2020, Bhowal2024}, MnTe \cite{Lee2024} and other materials \cite{Naka2019,Mazin2021,Reimers2024, Fedchenko2024,Reimers2024,Jianyang2024, Yang2025,Yang2025b}.}